Felipe Núñez: Club career

 He started his career at Colo-Colo youth set-up aged fifteen.
 After the club’s bankruptcy he left the club and joined second-tier side Arturo Fernandez Vial in 2000.
 In Concepción–based side, Núñez was first-choice keeper, playing 32 games during his spell and even scoring one goal, after netting a free kick score in a 4–1 home win over Unión San Felipe.

 In mid-2002, he went to Mexico along Sebastián González who completed his move to top-level team Atlante.
 However Chamagol recommended him to play at the club’s filial Potros Neza, which Núñez successfully joined.

 In 2004 Núñez returned to his country and joined Palestino.
+As an anecdote, in 2005 he took part of the reality TV show Adidas Selection Team from Fox Sports Chile, where a squad made up by youth players from professional teams faced players from schools, standing out future professional footballers such as Felipe Seymour, Nelson Saavedra, Eduardo Vargas, among others.
+In the same year, he also represented the Gabriela Mistral University team under Eduardo Bonvallet.
 He was an undisputed started and captain during his ten-year spell in the Arab Palestininian community club.
 There he reached the 2008 Torneo Clausura runner-up (where was red carded in the first leg final) and was included in the league’s team of the tournament by football magazine El Gráfico.
 On 5 September 2014, he resigned from Palestino after differences with the coach Pablo Guede.

 On 22 January 2015, Núñez signed for Huachipato, after reaching a 18-month contract.